getslash/slash/doc/plugins.rst

 Plugin Examples
 ---------------

-An example of a functioning plugin can be found in the :ref:`Building Solutions <building_solutions>` section.
+An example of a functioning plugin can be found in the :ref:`Building Solutions <building_solution>` section.

 Errors in Plugins
 -----------------